negimox/react_learning/README.md

   - ## useRef

-    This allows use to refrence the value linked to an element.
+    This allows us to reference the value linked to an element.
+Used when we want updated/live value without re-rendering of
+    the component.

     ```
     import {useRef} from "react";